 Pomade, a rat tail comb, and coordinated fingers will come in handy when using this technique.

 When using this bandless method, make sure that your hair is thoroughly detangled.
 This will make separating through the hair when braiding the hair easy and quick, which you'll need when trying to perfect the style.

 These braids pride themselves on neatness, so smooth detangled hair is a must.
-The hair being detangled accompanied by a rat tail comb and enough pomade will make creating this style possible without the rubber bands
+The hair being detangled accompanied by a rat tail comb and enough pomade will make this style possible without the rubber bands.

 - Begin by braiding the hair at least four times

-- Begin your stitch by using your pinky nail to part your first two sections but wait for a couple of stitches before you add in extension hair.
+- Begin your stitch by using your pinky nail to part your first two sections but wait for a couple of stitches before adding in extension hair.

 - Add in the extension hair by putting it on one side of the head, placing the hair between your pointer finger and thumb.
 The middle piece will combine with the middle section of the braid.
 From here, you will continue the process until the braid is completed.

-Some opt for a bun look while others prefer a ponytail.
-Other possible options are creating a half up half down look, double buns, or all of the braids curving going to one side of your head.
+Some opt for a bun look, while others prefer a ponytail.
+Other possible options are creating a half-up, half-down look, double buns, or all braids curving going to one side of your head.

-There are several options when it comes to the style, but the only downside is that once you have that one style, you cannot do much to change it up.
-So, be sure when deciding on how you want your Stitch Braids to be styled that it’s something you can live with for a while.
+There are several options for the style, but the only downside is that once you have that one style, you cannot do much to change it up.
+So, be sure when deciding on how you want your Stitch Braids to be styled that it's something you can live with for a while.

 How Long do Stitch Braids Last?

 Stitch Braids are a very long-lasting protective style option.
 These braids can last you up to 2 months or maybe only one, depending on how fast your hair grows.

 Once your style grows out too much, you will more than likely want to take them down due to them losing their crispness; the more your hair outgrows them.